mmm/mmm.github.com/source/_posts/2020-07-29-screencasts-with-ffmpeg.md

 ---
 layout: post
-title: "Screencasts on Ubuntu using `ffmpeg`"
+title: "Capturing Screencasts on Ubuntu using `ffmpeg`"
 date: 2020-07-29
 comments: true
 categories: [mids, ubuntu]
 ---

-In this post I describe the capture setup we used to create professional quality screencasts using an Ubuntu Linux desktop.
-This just describes the recording process itself.
+In this post I describe the capture setup we used to create screencasts using an Ubuntu Linux desktop.
+This one just describes the recording process itself.
 I'll go over the overall screencast development process and editing in separate posts.

 <!--more-->